We’re often asked if Forced Reset Triggers (FRTs) are legal in Minnesota.

 (3) a device that allows a firearm to shoot one shot on the pull of the trigger and a second shot on the release of the trigger without requiring a subsequent pull of the trigger.

-Why FRTs likely fit this definition:
+Why courts might find FRTs fit this definition:

 Subdivision (2) is the bullseye.
 FRTs are marketed around using the firearm’s cycling/energy to force/reset the trigger so the gun can keep firing at a very high rate with minimal additional trigger work.